vahid28k/vahid28k.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a machine learning scientist in General Motors.
 I am broadly interested in predictive modeling and problems in computational science.
 Previously, I was a postdoctoral researcher at the University of Utah.
-My research, primarily, focused on developing scalable computational algorithms for design optimization and uncertainty quantification of complex engineering systems pertinent to solid mechanics and structures.
+My research, primarily, focuses on developing scalable computational algorithms for design optimization and uncertainty quantification of complex engineering systems.
 My research interests are:

 * Multifidelity-Multilevel Approaches for Uncertainty Quantification
 * Numerical Linear Algebra